HiiYL/Local-Notes/README.md

 In the header, use the gear icon for settings and the "Reindex" button to rebuild the index with a live progress overlay.

+Agent Mode (Qwen-Agent) is ON by default.
+You can toggle it at the top right of the chat.
+When ON, the agent plans tool usage, shows a thinking timeline, and streams a citations-only set of source chips as it references [n] in the answer.

 4. (Optional) Ask from the CLI instead of the UI:

 ```bash